h-yung/travel-advisory/README.md

 ## How it's made
-**Tech used:** MERN stack app - Front end: React (Bootstrap); back end: Node.js and Express framework, MongoDB with Mongoose for database, Axios for HTTP requests (but may rewrite).
+**Tech used:** MERN stack app - Front end: React; back end: Node.js and Express framework, MongoDB with Mongoose for database, Axios for HTTP requests (but may rewrite).

+Using MongoDB (NoSQL database) simplifies some hurdles and Bootstrap to speed up baseline styling.
 The following apply solely to the **MVP**.

 ## Current state